-(9).
-TERMINATING EMPLOYMENT.-Employment to be terminated only by a week's notice on either side, and such notice may be given at any time during the week.
-This shall not affect the right of the employer to dismiss any employee without notice for malingering, inefficiency, neglect of duty, or misconduct, or to deduct payment for any time the employee cannot be usefully employed because of any strike, or through any breakdown of machinery, or any stoppage of work by any cause for which the amployer cannot reasonably be held responsible.
+(8) Terminating Employment.-Employment to be terminated only by a week's notice on either side, and such notice may be given at any time during the week.
+This shall not affect the right of the employer to dismiss any employee without notice for malingering, inefficiency, neglect of duty, or misconduct, or to deduct payment for any time the employee cannot be usefully employed because of any strike, or through any breakdown of machinery, or any stoppage of work by any cause for which the employer cannot resembly be held; propossibly by held propossibly the held.